hphelion/documentation/devplatform/preview/windows_overview.md

 At a high level, running .NET applications in Helion Development Platform involves the following process:

-1. Download the <a href="/helion/devplatform/preview/tools_guide/#helion">Helion client tool</a>.
-2. Install the Cloud Foundry Explorer and Cloud Foundry MSBuild tasks in Visual Studio.
+1. Install the Cloud Foundry Explorer in Visual Studio for deploying and managing applications.
+Alternately, the Cloud Foundry MSBuild tasks or Helion Client can be used for deployment instead.
-3. Optionally, install the Cloud Foundry .NET SDK (for programmatic access to services.)
-4. Build your application.
+2. Build your application.
-5. Deploy your application using either Visual Studio or the Helion client.
+3. Deploy your application using either Visual Studio, the MSBuild tasks, or the Helion client.

 ## Software Requirements {#softwarerequirements}

 Windows support in Helion Development Platform has software requirements including the following:

 * An HP Helion Public Cloud account.
-* Any edition of Visual Studio 2013, including the Community (free) edition.
+* If applications are to be deployed and managed from the development environmet, any edition of Visual Studio 2013, including the Community (free) edition, is needed.
-* The <a href="/helion/devplatform/preview/tools_guide/#cloudfoundryexplorer">Cloud Foundry Explorer Visual Studio extension</a>.
+* The <a href="/helion/devplatform/preview/tools_guide/#cloudfoundryexplorer">Cloud Foundry  Visual Studio extension</a>.
 This extension can be found by searching for **Cloud Foundry Explorer** in the *Extensions and Updates* module of Visual Studio.

-## Windows Instance Licensing {#licensing}

-You will need to provide your own Windows licensing for use with Windows instances in Helion Development Platform; Microsoft's licensing requires customers to create their own images using their own licensed software.
-During image creation, temporary instances of Windows Server are created, so a volume license is required.

-Windows Server licensing for Windows DEAs and Windows SQL Server instances consists of two components:

-* Licensing agreements.
-These are paid contracts with Microsoft, which include the legal right to run a software package and support agreements.
-Since Helion OpenStack is a <a href="http://www.windowsservercatalog.com/svvp.aspx">certified SSVP provider</a>, customers can use Microsoft support with their own licensing agreements.
-* Activation.
-Your Windows instances can be activated by using your KVM server, or by connecting to the Windows instance directly using Remote Desktop, and providing product keys manually.

-For more information on licensing Windows Server, see <a href="https://www.microsoft.com/en-us/licensing/product-licensing/windows-server-2012-r2.aspx">Windows Server 2012 Volume Licensing</a>, or contact your Microsoft licensing representative.

 ## Next Steps {#nextsteps}